pingcap/docs/statement-summary-tables.md

 ## Troubleshooting examples

-This section shows how to use the statement summary feature to troubleshoot SQL performance issues.
+This section provides two examples to show how to use the statement summary feature to troubleshoot SQL performance issues.

 ### Could high SQL latency be caused by the server end?